ArthurBonsu/Predictive-Contracts/README.md

 # Predictive Contracts

-This project involves steps for working with predictive contracting by extracting, embedding, and mapping opcodes to enable advanced contract analytics.Also meant for the development of "predictive contracts", which are a way for smart contracts to adapt over time to new situations
+This project involves steps for working with predictive contracting by extracting, embedding, and mapping opcodes to enable advanced contract analytics.
+Also meant for the development of "predictive contracts", which are a way for smart contracts to adapt over time to new situations

 ---